Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 >
 > *dbd*: uses Berkeley DB, with database reads and writes managed through the **cnid_dbd** daemon.
 It is recommended for most deployments.
 >
-> *last*: uses an in-memory Trivial Database.
-It is not reliable enough for everyday use.
-We keep it around strictly for testing purposes.
->
 > *mysql*: connects to a MySQL (or MariaDB) database instance that has been provisioned for use with Netatalk.
 Requires datbase administration, giving you full control over how the CNID data is stored.